Back to blog

 • How can we repeat the migration process across a number of network nodes?

-In this multi-part series, we will look at answering these questions and explore how we can elegantly migrate from any CNI to Cilium.
-In this first part, we will consider various migration approaches and we will walkthrough a migration from Flannel to Cilium, using a recently-released feature that will make migrations easier for users.
+In this blog post, we will look at answering these questions and explore how we can elegantly migrate from any CNI to Cilium.
+We will consider various migration approaches and we will walkthrough a migration from Flannel to Cilium, using a recently-released feature that will make migrations easier for users.
+While this blog post focuses on migrating from Flannel, that the same approach should apply to other CNIs too.

 Note we won’t explore why you should move to Cilium but if you’re not convinced yet, I suggest you head out to our networking, security and observability pages to learn more.